Found in Translation (2021)

 The research consists of two complementary essays.
 The first essay, "Femme Fatale—a Gay Man in a Woman's Body," addresses the widely recognized phenomenon of gay men identifying with women and female characters.
 I explore this topic through film noir's classic femme fatale character and through aesthetic styles associated with gay culture, such as camp.

-Othering is explored through the portrayal of monsters in horror films in the essay "Monsters and Queera — How to Read Bodies."
+Othering is explored through the portrayal of monsters in horror films in the essay "Monsters and Queers — How to Read Bodies."
 The starting point of this text is Harry M. Benshoff's idea of monsters as metaphors for homosexuality.
 Heteronormative audiences project their fears and anxieties onto monsters and homosexuals, thereby maintaining notions of normalcy and abnormality, as well as health and sickness.

 The theoretical framework of my text relies on queer and feminist film studies.
 Critical perspectives are provided by works such as Eve Kosofsky Sedgwick's "Epistemology of the Closet" (1990), Alexander Doty's "Making Things Perfectly Queer" (1993), Harry M. Benshoff's "Monsters in the Closet" (1997), and Richard Dyer's "The Culture of Queers" (2002).